mosra/m.css/doc/documentation/doxygen.rst

     XML_NS_MEMB_FILE_SCOPE = YES

-.. note-warning:: Doxygen patches
+.. note-warning:: Doxygen support

-    In order to use the :ini:`XML_NS_MEMB_FILE_SCOPE` option, you need Doxygen 1.8.15 (released December 2018).
+    In order to use the :ini:`XML_NS_MEMB_FILE_SCOPE` option, you need at least Doxygen 1.8.15.

 Please note that APIs listed in file documentation pages lose all namespace information (and when it appears in search, it's prefixed with the file name